 Nepal

-Nepal has an $11,000 permit fee per individual.
+Nepal has a $11,000 permit fee per individual, which will increase to $15,000 in 2025.
 It simply allows a climber to climb.
 In Argentina for Aconcagua or Alaska for Denali, the $800 or $365 permit helps fund high-altitude ranger camps, hire seasonal staff, provide mountaineering information, and keep the mountain environment clean.
-On Denali, the permit includes helicopter evacuation for life or limb emergencies but not for low-level sickness.
+When you climb on Denali, the permit includes helicopter evacuation for life or limb emergencies but not for low-level sickness.

 Nepal requires a local company to organize your permit at $2,500 for the team, a refundable trash deposit of $4,000 per permit, and a Liaison Officer costing $3,000 per team.
 These total $9,500 BEFORE the $11,000 per person climbing permit.
 So before you hire guides, yaks, food, or gear, you must come up with almost $20,000 in Nepal.